fbradley8/fbradley8.github.io/_posts/2016-1-6-pdf-google-apps-script.markdown

 To get started, sign in to Google Drive and create a new Google Apps Script.
 If you haven't done this before, you'll have to connect it by searching under **New** > **More** > **Connect more apps**.

 Once you're inside the editor, we can start building the API.
 Our API will only have one method: GET.
-Since Apps Script maps requests to function names, we'll call our first function as mandated in the docs: doGet.
+Since Apps Script maps requests to function names, we'll call our first function as mandated in the docs: ``doGet``.

 {% highlight js %}
 function doGet(e) {